Pope Francis Defrocks 2 Chilean Priests In Deepening Sex Abuse Scandal

 Pope Francis has expelled two retired Chilean clerics from the priesthood.
 In a statement Saturday, the Vatican announced that the two men, Archbishop Emeritus Francisco José Cox Huneeus and Bishop Emeritus Marco Antonio Órdenes Fernández, were defrocked "as a consequence of manifest abuse of minors."

-The Vatican said the move made Thursday by the pontiff may not be appealed.
+The Vatican said the move made Thursday by the pontiff cannot be appealed.

 The announcement came the same day that Chilean President Sebastian Pinera paid a visit to Vatican City to speak with the pope in private.
 Their conversation focused on "the painful scourge of abuse of minors," according to the Vatican, and affirmed their "collaboration to combat and prevent the perpetration of such crimes and their concealment."

-Note: A previous version of this story misspelled Fernando Karadima's last name as Kardima.